frictionlessdata/frictionless-py/docs/guides/transforming-data.md

      Row([('id', 3), ('name', 'spain'), ('population', 47)])]

-The exact tranformation we have applied actually doesn't make any sense as we just duplicted every row of the `main` resource.
-But it must have provided basic undetstanding of how simple and at the same time flexible package transformations can be.
+The exact transformation we have applied actually doesn't make any sense as we just duplicated every row of the `main` resource.
+But it must have provided basic understanding of how simple and at the same time flexible package transformations can be.

 ### Transforming Pipeline